-The law governing the accounting profession in the Lao PDR is the Accounting Law No. 01NA dated 02 July 2007, which came into force in 2009.
+The law governing the accounting profession in the Lao PDR is the decree of the President of the Lao PDR on the promulgation of the Accounting Law No. 0146/PONA dated 17 02 July 2007, which came into force in 2009.
 This Law replaces the Law on Enterprise Accounting No 12/90/APS dated 29 November 1990.

-The objective of this law is to determine the principles, rules and measures of book-keeping of budget, administrative and technical entities, public funds, commercial and not-for-profit entities in order to strengthen and develop the accounting activities as tools of financial management and accounting control, serving as a basis for collecting taxes in favour of the State Budget, promoting the production and business, as well as local and foreign investments, and contributing to the mission of building up and development of the Lao PDR.
+The objective of this law is to determine the principles, rules and measures of book-keeping of budget, administrative and technical entities, public funds, commercial and not-for-profit entities in order to strengthen and develop the accounting activities as tools of financial management and accounting control, serving as a basis for collecting taxes in favor of the State Budget, promoting the production and business, as well as local and foreign investments, and contributing to the mission of building up and development of the Lao PDR.